embaldridge/grant-proposals/Postdoc-proposal.md

 Completely reproducible.
 Command line Retriever | Extract and process data with postgres in Python | Analysis in R| Output results & graph

 **Objective 1:Determine which spatial and temporal scales are organismally relevant.**
-Unification of spatial and temporal scaling relationships across taxa.
-Relative also to ecological hierarchy (population vs. community), etc.
+Ecology is the study of the distribution of organisms in relation to their environment, encompassing both spatial and temporal relationships.
+Unification of spatial and temporal scaling relationships across taxa relative to an organism and the relative position in the ecological hierarchy (organism, population, community, etc.) will provide a framework for developing more accurate predictive models of ecological pattern and processes that are spatially/temporally explicit.

 **Objective 2 :Identify the scales over which space-for-time substitutions can be made.**
 Although space-for-time substitutions have been used in ecology with varying degrees of efficacy[@pickett1989space], there has been little work done on when space-for-time substitutions can be reasonably used, and over what scales, if any, the relationship between space and time is reliable.